jimfunk/django-postgresql-netfields/README.rst

 Dependencies
 ------------

-Current version of code is targeting Django >= 1.7 support, as this relies heavily on ORM internals supporting multiple versions is especially tricky.
+Current version of code is targeting Django >= 1.8 support, as this relies heavily on ORM internals and supporting multiple versions is especially tricky.

 Getting started
 ---------------